 The Adviser manages our investments subject to the supervision of our Board of Trustees pursuant to an investment advisory agreement, or the "Investment Advisory Agreement."
-An affiliate of the Adviser, Eagle Point Administration LLC, performs, or arranges for the performance of, our required administrative services.
+An affiliate of the Adviser, Eagle Point Administration, performs, or arranges for the performance of, our required administrative services.
 For a description of the fees and expenses that we pay to the Adviser and the Administrator, see "Management."

 The Adviser is registered as an investment adviser with the SEC.
-As of December 31, 2022, the Adviser, collectively, with Eagle Point Income Management LLC, an affiliate of the Adviser, had approximately \$7.5 billion of total assets under management (including capital commitments that were undrawn as of such date) for investment across over 60 funds and managed accounts.
-The Adviser's diversified investor base is comprised of institutional investors, high net worth individuals and retail investors.
-Based on the Adviser's CLO equity assets under management, the Adviser believes that, collectively with Eagle Point Income Management, it is among the largest CLO equity investors in the market.
+As of December 31, 2023, the Adviser, collectively, with certain of its affiliates, had approximately \$9.1 billion of total assets under management (including capital commitments that were undrawn as of such date).

-The Adviser was established in November 2012 by Thomas P. Majewski and Stone Point Capital LLC, or "Stone Point," as investment manager of the Trident Funds. and related investment vehicles, which we refer to collectively as the "Trident Funds."
+The Adviser was established in November 2012 by Thomas P. Majewski and Stone Point Capital LLC, or "Stone Point," as investment manager of the Trident Funds and related investment vehicles, which we refer to collectively as the "Trident Funds."
 The Adviser is wholly owned by Eagle Point Holdings LP ("EP Holdings").
-EP Holdings, in turn is primarily owned by certain of the Trident Funds through intermediary holding companies.
-Additionally, the Adviser's Senior Investment Team and certain other employees also hold indirect ownership interests in the Adviser.
+EP Holdings, in turn, is primarily owned by certain of the Trident Funds through intermediary holding companies.
+Additionally, the members of the Adviser's Investment Committee and certain other senior employees hold indirect ownership interests in the Adviser.
 The Adviser is ultimately governed through intermediary holding companies by a board of managers, or the "Adviser's Board of Managers," which includes Mr. Majewski and certain principals of Stone Point.
 See "Management" below and "Management of the Fund - Adviser's Board of Managers" in the SAI.
-Stone Point, an investment adviser registered with the SEC, is a specialized private equity firm focused on the financial services industry.
-Stone Point and its affiliated advisers had approximately \$49 billion in assets under management as of December 31, 2022.
-The "Senior Investment Team" is led by Mr. Majewski, Managing Partner and founder of the Adviser, and is also comprised of Daniel W. Ko, Senior Principal and Portfolio Manager.
-The Senior Investment Team is primarily responsible for our day-to-day investment management and the implementation of our investment strategy and process.
+The Adviser's Investment Committee is ultimately responsible for our day-to-day investment management and the implementation of our investment strategy and process.
+All final investment decisions are made by the Investment Committee or, in some cases, other senior members of the Adviser's investment team pursuant to delegated authority.
+The Investment Committee is led by Mr. Majewski, Managing Partner and founder of the Adviser, and is also comprised of Daniel W. Ko, Senior Principal and Portfolio Manager.
+See